-Educational and preventive initiatives undertaken by the regional public health system can have a great impact on the utilization, hence organization, of regional emergency care systems.
+Educational and preventive initiatives undertaken by the regional public health system and local and regional emergency management systems can have a great impact on the use, and hence the organization of regional emergency medical care systems.
 For example, timely and effective public health announcements broadcast via electronic media outlets could limit the numbers of individuals seeking care during seasonal epidemics of influenza like illnesses, thereby decreasing the demand upon regionalized emergency care services.
 The extent to which such services partner with local public health agencies in developing accurate and appropriate messages for risk communication is therefore a vitally important measure of system performance.
+In addition, emergency management coordination systems can be key links between local and state-level emergency response to a broad geography of patients during mass causality a number of events, from natural or man-made disasters to disease outbreaks.